-If self-employment is new to you, it can be difficult to know where to start and what it all means.
-Even as a bookkeeper, taxes can be tricky to get your head around.
+Even as a self-employed bookkeeper, taxes can be tricky to get your head around.

 Here I show you how to get started as a Self-Employed Bookkeeper, unravel some of the confusion around taxes and get you prepped for doing your first tax return.